 Some snakes are oviparous (egg-laying), and others are viviparous (live birth).

 For snakes that lay eggs, the time between mating and laying them is normally one to two months, depending on the species.
-A snake that will hatch from an egg has a bump, called an egg tooth, on the front of its jaw that curves forward in front of the snout.
-The edge of it is flat and very sharp, and when the right time comes, it will be used to slice the shell open.
+A snake that’ll hatch from an egg has a bump, called an egg tooth, on the front of its jaw that curves forward in front of the snout.
+The edge of it is flat and very sharp, and when the right time comes, it’ll be used to slice the shell open.
 The egg tooth will disappear later on.
 The eggs, leathery-shelled and numbering up to a hundred (or 150 in the case of some viviparous species), are usually laid in early summer in a spot that will provide protection and moisture.
 Once laid, the mother gives her eggs no attention—they and the babies that will hatch from them are on their own (a few exotic species, like pythons, will guard their eggs for a few days).
 Some viviparous species produce up to 150 babies.

 There’s a name for baby snakes.
 Newborns (live births) are called neonates, while newly hatched are called hatchlings.
 When they get a bit older, snakes are called snakelets.
 New ones range in length from 3.0 to 17.0 inches (7.6–43 cm), depending on the species.
 They’re miniature versions of adults and can start hunting immediately.
 They grow quickly at first, then slow down considerably after maturity.